Wednesday Forum: October 18, 2017

 - C.L. on Wednesday Forum: October 18, 2017

-- DM of WA on This will be THE major issue at the next election

-- Oh come on on This will be THE major issue at the next election
+- struth on This will be THE major issue at the next election

 -